West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 possible that it may degrade antenna performance.
 As a rule, try to select an antenna which will supply your receiver with an adequate signal without the use of an amplifier.
-If using an amplifier gives you good results, that\'s fine, but usually, if you don\'t have enough signal to make an indoor antenna work, you should then step up to an outdoor antenna.
+If using an amplifier gives you good results, that's fine, but usually, if you don't have enough signal to make an indoor antenna work, you should then step up to an outdoor antenna.